Armored Heart: Tamed Soul

 “Violet?
 Is it… worth it?”
 She regretted asking, regretted exposing even that moment of weakness, but she had to know.

 Violet paused, and Celia could see the maid was giving the question due consideration.
 Which was good.
 She wouldn’t have trusted an instant answer.
 “I won't expect you to believe me,” she finally said.
-“You know well that My Lady's touch is on my mind, and has long since permeated every part of my self.
+“You know well that my Lady's touch is on my mind, and has long since permeated every part of my self.
 But, yes.
 Being hers has improved my life dramatically.
 If I knew what the cost was, I would have made the same choice again.”
 With that, Violet curtsied, and moved to leave.
 She paused at the door.
 “You are free to come and go as you wish, you know.
 If you want to explore the countryside, there is a beautiful lake east of the village.
 Lunch will be at noon, dinner at seven.
 You'll hear the bells chime the hour.”
 With that, Violet left the room, and Celia was alone for the first time since she’d arrived at Cair Dwemor.

 Somehow, being alone was more harrowing than being led around.
 She wasn't sure what exactly it was, but some part of her felt it just couldn't be this easy to walk around Gella's manor unfettered.
 She had wandered through the open, spacious halls for minutes, and besides occasional glimpses of Violet on one task or another, nothing at all had happened.

-“I'm leaving now!” she called experimentally.
+“I'm leaving now!"
+She called experimentally.
 Silence answered her, punctuated by distant birdsong and a faint hum deep beneath her feet she hadn’t noticed before.
 Well, frustration or not, she knew not to squander the opportunity.
 She returned to her room to get changed, slipping into a surprisingly practical and surprisingly smooth pair of a cotton shirt and leggings.
-Swapping her slippers for boots - these really aren’t that comfortable, are they - she looked around the room.
+Swapping her slippers for boots – these really aren’t that comfortable, are they – she looked around the room.

 Finding nothing that could be used as a weapon, except maybe the writing tool to poke someone with, she felt a pang of longing for her blade.
 It was the finest thing she owned, honed and sharpened over years of blood, sweat, and tears.
-She had forged it - the only piece of metal she’d ever worked - under Krisk’s guidance.
+She had forged it – the only piece of metal she’d ever worked – under Krisk’s guidance.
 She had held the hammer, made every strike, made a sword that was hers, a sword that needed no name beyond being her sword, and ever since had been her constant companion, sword and wielder honed by the same hand.
-And the last she had seen, it had vanished into some no-place, and it wasn’t clear if it would ever find its way to her hand again.
+And the last she had seen, it had vanished into some no-space, and it wasn’t clear if it would ever find its way to her hand again.
 Putting that aside, at least, was easy enough.
 The sword still existed.
-She had seen Gella take things from that no-place.
+She had seen Gella take things from that no-space.
 The sword wasn’t lost.
 She reached a finger to her face, brushing the blemished skin there.
 Focus on what you can do right now, she reminded herself.

 Her next stop was to the kitchens.
 However, though she could enter the now spotlessly clean dining room, the door to the kitchens failed to open at her touch.
 She added a kick for good measure, but all that earned her was a dull pain in her foot.
 It probably had the same rules as her room - Tabitha, Gella, and Violet.
 Well, that meant she couldn’t count on one of the long knives she’d seen to stand in for a proper sword.